-Component Core Capacities for Response Responding to public health emergencies at PoE Indicator 9.3.1 Effective response at PoE is established public health eme rgency conti ngency plan to pr oE (by type) that has an established and maintained rovide public health emergency response including a its of entry, public health and other agencies and Ports Airports Ground Crossings 9.3.1.3 Please indicate contingency plans • oE (by type) that have public health emergency Ports Airports Ground Crossings ers, to interv iew suspect or af PoE (by type) that have appropriate space, separate fected persons (Annex 1B, 2c) Ground Crossings oE (by type) that can provide medical assessment or fected travellers or animals 88 (Annex 1B, 2b and 2d) Ports Airports Ground Crossings PoE (by type) that can apply entry or exit controls for mmended public health measures 89 Ports Airports Ground Crossings equipment, and to trained pers onnel (with appro oE (by type) that have access to specially designated opriate personal protection), for the transfer of ation available at designated PoE Ports Airports Ground Crossings Please provide the URL link(s) to any relevant documen s of response to PH events at PoE published? tation: Link/URL country has conducted at designated Points of Entry, and Kindly mention the a ussessment oj ^f any designated PoE and the tools used to conduct the assessment:
+Component Core Capacities for Response Responding to public health emergencies at PoE Indicator 9.3.1 Effective response at PoE is established

+9.3.1.1 Are SOPs for r response at d lesignated PoE a vailable? public health em ergency conti ngency plan to p PoE (by type) that has an established and maintained rovide public health emergency response including a nts of entry, public health and other agencies and Ports Airports Ground Crossings 9.3.1.3 Please indica contingency plan • PoE (by type) that have public health emergency Ports Airports Ground Crossings PoE (by type) that have appropriate space, separate ffected persons (Annex 1B, 2c) Ports Airports Ground Crossings PoE (by type) that can provide medical assessment or ffected travellers or animals (Annex 1B, 2b and 2d) Ports Airports Ground Crossings PoE (by type) that can apply entry or exit controls for ommended public health measures Ports Airports Ground Crossings equipment, and t to trained person onnel (with appr PoE (by type) that have access to specially designated ropriate personal protection), for the transfer of nation available at designated PoE Ports Airports Ground Crossings 9.3.1.8a Has the effec ctiveness of re sponse to PH ev ents at PoE been evaluated?
+9.3.1.8b Are results o of the evaluation on of effectivene ess of response to PH events at PoE published?
+Please provide the UR L link(s) to any relevant documer ntation: Link/URL Please insert commentare not reflected in thi • ountry has conducted at designated Points of Entry, and that 1

+Kindly mention the assessment of any designated PoE and the tools used to conduct the assessment: